 In the context of tax due diligence, transfer pricing has many risks.

 From this discussion, we can conclude that the benefits of tax due diligence can far exceed its cost.
 A tax due diligence can easily identify potential risk exposures arising out of overstated losses, underreported tax liabilities, non-filing exposures, failure to charge taxes, payroll errors, and other tax miscalculations.
-If these risks go undetected during the due diligence process, it will create a negative impact on cash flow, profitability and reputation of the acquirer at some point of time in future.
+Suppose these risks go undetected during the due diligence process.
+In that case, it will create a negative impact on cash flow, profitability, and reputation of the acquirer at some point of time in the future.
 Furthermore, if there are irreversible tax exposure risks, then it is in the best interest of the acquirer to walk away from the deal, no matter how tempting it may be.